 The following tables present our selected consolidated and combined financial data.
 We prepare our consolidated and combined financial statements in accordance with U.S. GAAP.
-The selected consolidated and combined statements of comprehensive loss data for the years ended December 31, 2023, 2022 and 2021, the selected consolidated balance sheets data as of December 31, 2023 and 2022, and the selected consolidated and combined statements of cash flows data for the years ended December 31, 2023, 2022 and 2021 have been derived from our audited consolidated and combined financial statements for the years ended December 31, 2023, 2022 and 2021, which are included elsewhere in this prospectus.
-The selected consolidated statements of comprehensive loss data for the six months ended June 30, 2024 and 2023, the selected consolidated balance sheets data as of June 30, 2024, and the selected consolidated statements of cash flows data for the six months ended June 30, 2024 and 2023 have been derived from our unaudited condensed consolidated financial statements for the six months ended June 30, 2024 and 2023, which are included elsewhere in this prospectus.
+The selected consolidated and combined statements of comprehensive loss data for the years ended December 31, 2023, 2022 and 2021, the selected consolidated and combined balance sheets data as of December 31, 2023 and 2022, and the selected consolidated and combined statements of cash flows data for the years ended December 31, 2023, 2022 and 2021 have been derived from our audited consolidated and combined financial statements for the years ended December 31, 2023, 2022 and 2021, which are included elsewhere in this prospectus.
 Our historical results for any prior period are not necessarily indicative of results expected in any future period.